 Now that social signals and traffic are out of the picture, marketers have to come up with new strategies every day, many have claimed social media to be the new SEO!
 SEO and social media are not two different entities anymore, both of them have to work together to create value for the reader/viewer.
-If you are a business owner who is new to the online marketing world, or a stabilized business owner who is looking for ways to market the products online, you’ll have to ask your SEO team and your social media team to put their heads together and come up with ways to bring more visitors to your website.
+Why is SEO so important to your business, If you are a business owner who is new to the online marketing world, or a stabilized business owner who is looking for ways to market the products online, you’ll have to ask your SEO team and your social media team to put their heads together and come up with ways to bring more visitors to your website.

 Following are a few ways of: